syusui-s/lan_members/README.md

 * Ruby >=2.2.0
 * MongoDB >= 3.0.6
 * nmap
-* iproute "ip" or net-tools "arp" (ordinarily, these are installed when OS was installed)
+* iproute "ip" or net-tools "arp"
 * cron
+* "ruby-develop" package
-* (maybe) ruby-devlop package and C compiler to build needed gems
+* C compiler to build required gems

 ## Installation
 Execute this to resolve dependencies:

 	$ bundle

+If you DO NOT want to install gems to system, you can install them into another directory:

+	$ bundle install --path vendor/bundle

 ## Execute

 Edit crontab:

 	% crontab -e